sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 09.04.2023

+Today is a FIghtt dayyyy!!!
+Israel Adesanya vs Alex Poatan Pereira, there's still more than 10 hours until fight.
+It's 00:43 right now btw.
+And today i need fox problem with Prisma and Postgresql

+////////

+////////
 date: 08.04.2023